 Yes, some patients elect to have Stem Cells isolated and placed during surgery to increase the healing rate and improve fusion rates.
 Furthermore, patients also elect to use PRP/stem cell injection to improve scarring after surgery.
 This add-on procedure technique improves patient satisfaction, bone fusion, and cosmesis after spinal surgery.

 Who is a candidate for PRP or Stem Cell therapy?

 Patients who are on blood thinners need to consult their doctors to stop medications 3-5 days prior to the procedure.
-Patient taking NSAID’s (anti inflammatory medications) should stop approximately 5-7 days prior to procedure.
+Patients taking NSAID’s (anti-inflammatory medications) should stop approximately 5-7 days prior to the procedure.

 What to expect?

 - Limit NSAID use after treatment for 4 weeks.